Elvis Andrus Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 9.2 K/9, the 10th-best in the league.
+- The 9.3 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in MLB.

-- The Rays have the top team ERA among all league pitching staffs (2.57).
+- The Rays' 2.80 team ERA is No. 1 among all league pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (eight total, 0.4 per game).
+- The Rays give up the first-fewest home runs in baseball (nine total, 0.5 per game).

-- The Rays will send Faucher (0-0) out for his second start of the season.
+- The Rays are sending McClanahan (4-0) to the mound for his fifth start of the season.
+He is 4-0 with a 1.57 ERA and 27 strikeouts through 23 2/3 innings pitched.

-- The righty last appeared on Saturday against the Toronto Blue Jays, when he went 2 2/3 innings, allowing one earned run while giving up two hits.
+- His last time out came on Sunday against the Toronto Blue Jays, when the lefty went six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.